AndreaVerrone/AndreaVerrone/README.md

 I'm **Andrea Verrone**, an Italian student from Milan who really likes coding and developing software 👨‍💻, both front-end and back-end.
 I’ve started coding when I was in high school and never stopped since. </br>
-I have a Bachelor's Degree in Biomedical Engineering 🦿 and I’m currently studying for a Master's Degree in Computer Science and Engineering 💻, both taken at [Politecnico di Milano](https://www.polimi.it/).
+I have a Bachelor's Degree in Biomedical Engineering 🦿 and I’ve followed some courses of the Degree in Computer Science and Engineering 💻, both taken at [Politecnico di Milano](https://www.polimi.it/).

 ## Some of my works 🛠